jon-jacky/Piety/shells/README.md

   can also redirect command output from the application or from Python to a text buffer instead of the terminal.

-I recently learned of an abandoned project named [pysh](http://pysh.sourceforge.net/) via this page on [alternative shells](https://github.com/oilshell/oil/wiki/ExternalResources).
+Our *pysh.py* is not related to the abandoned project also named [pysh](http://pysh.sourceforge.net/) mentioned on this page on [alternative shells](https://github.com/oilshell/oil/wiki/ExternalResources).

 Revised Jan 2020